1967 Hamilton by-election: Aftermath and legacy

 The SNP's leadership merely told Ewing to: "try to come a good second in order to encourage the members".
 "As ever," Ewing later wrote, "I overdid it, and as a result my life changed for ever."
 After her victory was declared, Ewing famously said to the crowd outside "Stop the World, Scotland wants to get on."

 Historian Tom Devine describes the 1967 Hamilton by-election as "the most sensational by-election result in Scotland since 1945" and Isobel Lindsay called it a "watershed" moment in Scottish political history.
 Gerry Hassan similarly describes it as being a pivotal moment in Scottish politics.

 In 2007, on the 40th anniversary of Ewing's victory, the then SNP leader Alex Salmond said: "That by-election was undoubtedly a catalyst for reform, without which the movement for a Scottish Parliament would have been delayed still further.
 It forced the pace of change and demanded attention for the cause of Scottish independence from Westminster."

+The seat would swing back to Labour at the 1970 general election, with Alexander Wilson again the party's candidate, defeating Ewing by 9,000 votes.
+Ewing would return to Westminster at the February 1974 election, winning the seat of Moray and Nairn from Conservative MP Gordon Campbell, and she'd retain the seat at the October 1974 general election, but would be defeated in 1979.
+From 1979 to 1999, she served as a Member of the European Parliament for Highlands and Islands, the only ever MEP for that constituency as it was abolished in 1999.
+In 1999 she was elected to the inaugural Scottish Parliament, serving 1999 to 2003 as one of seven regional list Members of the Scottish Parliament for the Highlands and Islands regional constituency.
+She served as president of the Scottish National Party from 1987 to 2005.